ph142-ucb/sp25/data-proj.md

 - **Part I is due on February 24th at 10:00 PM PST**
 - **Part II is due on April 4th at 10:00 PM PST**
-- **Part III is due on May 12th at 12:00 PM PST (noon)**
+- **Part III is due on May 12th at 10:00 PM PST**

-**Make sure to provide enough time for Gradescope submission to be uploaded if you include large visualizations.**
+**Make sure to provide enough time for Gradescope submission to be uploaded if you include large visualizations.
+Please note that the teasching team will not respond to data project-related questions on May 12th.**

 * Late penalty: 50% late penalty if submitted within 24 hours of due date, no marks for assignments submitted thereafter.